ChristinaB/Xarray/README.md

 # Xarray

-This repo includes xarray function for climate and/or topography data.
+This repo includes xarray function for file in and out.